Beyond Authoritarian and Permissive Parenting: How Else to Parent?By Dr. Margaret Paul

 When you are open to learning with your children and with yourself, you will not need to resort to authoritarian or permissive controlling behaviors.
-This article explores loving parenting, as well as teaching children Inner Bonding.

 Doing your inner work, practicing the Six Steps of Inner Bonding daily, is the very best thing you can do for yourself and your children.
 As you become a loving parent to yourself, you will become a loving parent to your children.
 As you learn what it means to truly see and love yourself, you will be able to truly see and love your children.
 As you role-model loving action toward yourself, others and them, your children will learn how to be loving to themselves, others and you.

 No matter how old your children are, it is never too late to become a loving role-model.
 Your children will continue to learn from you, even when they are adults.

 Doing your own inner work is not only the greatest gift you can give to yourself and your children, it is the greatest gift you can give to the planet.
 Through changing yourself and bringing up healthy children, you change the world.

 Young children learn Inner Bonding very easily because they have excellent imaginations and easy access to their feelings.
 However, it is best not to try to teach it to them until you are fairly proficient at it yourself.
 You are the role-model.
 They will learn it naturally when you have built it into your own life.

 It is easy for children to imagine a fairly godmother or a guardian angel, or, if they are sports-minded, an inner coach.
 By using their imaginations, they can easily tap into their higher wisdom.
 You will be amazed at the wisdom they can access!